-Selections are made utilising the "player selection criteria".
+Selections are made utilising the "player selection criteria" (which can be found later in this document).
 In instances where coaches disagree with selections recommended by the selection panel, the onus will be on the coaches to provide (basketball related) factual reasons why the selection should be changed or altered.